5argon/NotchSolution/.Documentation/Components/SafeAreaPadding.md

 ![screenshot](../images/ssSafePad.gif)

 This script trust the return value of [`Screen.safeArea`](https://docs.unity3d.com/ScriptReference/Screen-safeArea.html) and pad the `RectTransform` accordingly.
+If you anchor your child UI game objects on the padded side of the parent with `SafeAreaPadding`, you have avoided the notched area naturally with uGUI's auto-layout system.

 ## Android & `Screen.safeArea`